1992–93 Detroit Red Wings season

 The 1992–93 Detroit Red Wings season was the Red Wings' 61st season, the franchise's 67th.
-During the 1992–93 season, the Red Wings qualified for the NHL playoffs.
+During the 1992–93 season, the Red Wings qualified for the NHL playoffs for the third consecutive season, where they lost their first round series against Toronto in seven games.

 Offseason

 Regular season

 In addition to leading all teams with most goals scored during the regular season (369), the Red Wings also scored the most power-play goals (113) and had the best power-play conversion percentage (24.89%).
 For the second consecutive season, five players reached 30-goals or more.

 Season standings

 Playoffs

 In the Norris Division Semifinals series against the Toronto Maple Leafs, the Red Wings outscored the Leafs 30–24 through seven games but lost the deciding game in overtime on Nikolai Borschevsky's famous deflection goal.
 It was the second overtime loss for Detroit (both came at Joe Louis Arena) in the series.